 Here are some tips on choosing the right one for you.
 These mice - all available in the UK 2017 - are ideal for gaming PCs as well as these great gaming laptops, but you can use them for day-to-day work and browsing too.

 A lot of it comes down to personal choice - how it feels in your hand, and whether you find the positioning of the buttons comfortable.
-Incidentally, lefties should take note; these are all exclusively right-handed mice, and the Razer DeathAdder is the only model here with a southpaw alternative, so you might want to consider that before splashing out.
+Incidentally, lefties should take note; these are almost entirely right-handed mice, and the SteelSeries Sensei 310 is the only model here that is ambidextrous, so you might want to consider that before splashing out.

 However, aside from sheer ergonomics, there are other factors to consider.
 Many mice offer adjustable on-the-fly DPI settings, allowing you to change your mouse's sensitivity at the touch of a button.
 This is for when you need extra-fine control, such as when going for that sniper headshot.